 Problem Probable Cause Solution 1.
-All the remote unit lights are The load is drawing excessive current and BEFORE PROCEEDING, DE-ENERGIZE THE CONTROL UNIT. flashing. the control unit has protected itself by a) Verify the chuck power rating does not exceed the control's power rating. disabling all operating modes. b) Disconnect the chuck from the control unit and verify that the chuck's coil windings are not shorted. c) Repair/replace where required. d) With the load disconnected, re-energize equipment and cycle through all operating modes, verifying proper operation. e) Repeat step d. with the load reconnected. f) Having successfully completed the above and unit does not function properly, contact O.S.
+All the remote unit lights are flashing.
+The load is drawing excessive current and the control unit has BEFORE PROCEEDING, DE-ENERGIZE THE CONTROL UNIT. protected itself by disabling all operating modes. a) Verify the chuck power rating does not exceed the control's power rating. b) Disconnect the chuck from the control unit and verify that the chuck's coil windings are not shorted.
+C) Repair/replace where required. d) With the load disconnected, re-energize equipment and cycle through all operating modes, verifying proper operation. e) Repeat step d. with the load reconnected. f) Having successfully completed the above and unit does not function properly, contact O.S.
 Walker, Inc. 2.
-None of the control unit lights Input voltage is too low or wired incorrectly. a) Verify the input voltage to the control unit (see Installation section 3). are illuminated and it does not Remote unit is not properly wired.
-BEFORE PROCEEDING, DE-ENERGIZE THE CONTROL UNIT. respond to any operating mode b) Verify that all fuses are good (see Standard Interface Diagram section 5.3 for location).
+None of the control unit lights are of the control ghts are nated and it not respond v operating a) Verify the input voltage to the control unit (see Installation section 3). illuminated and it does not respond to any operating BEFORE PROCEEDING, DE-ENERGIZE THE CONTROL UNIT. mode b) Verify that all fuses are good (see Standard Interface Diagram section 5.3 for location).
 Use only exact replacement fuses to avoid damaging unit or causing a safety hazard. c) Verify the wiring between the control unit and the remote unit (see Standard Interface Diagram section 5.3). d) Having successfully completed the above and the unit does not function properly, contact O.S.
-Walker, Inc.

-- The fuse in the control unit Excessive current draw is causing fuse to blow BEFORE PROCEEDING, DE-ENERGIZE THE CONTROL UNIT. blows when any of the control before electronic protective circuits have a) Visually inspect chuck cable and connections for pinches or other damage. modes are selected. time to react. b) Check chuck cable and connections for shorts with ohmmeter. c) Replace any questionable equipment. d) Use only exact replacement fuses to avoid damaging the unit or causing a safety hazard. e) Re-energize equipment and cycle through all operating modes, verifying proper operation, with the load disconnected. f) Repeat step e. with the load connected. g) Having successfully completed the above and the unit does not function properly, contact O.S.
+Walker, Inc. 3.
+The fuse in the control unit blows Excessive current draw is causing fuse to blow before BEFORE PROCEEDING, DE-ENERGIZE THE CONTROL UNIT. when any of the control modes are selected n any of the electronic protective circuits rol modes are have time to react. cted. a) Visually inspect chuck cable and connections for pinches or other damage. b) Check chuck cable and connections for shorts with ohmmeter.
+C) Replace any questionable equipment. d) Use only exact replacement fuses to avoid damaging the unit or causing a safety hazard. e) Re-energize equipment and cycle through all operating modes, verifying proper operation, with the load disconnected. f) Repeat step e. with the load connected. g) Having successfully completed the above and the unit does not function properly, contact O.S.
 Walker, Inc.